reearth/guides/frontend/style.md

 We have two styles when naming functions: `onXXXX` and `handleXXXX`.
 Note both are camelCase.
 We use `onXXXX` for functional props, and we use `handleXXXX` when we are locally declaring the function.

-Also we have abbreviation like CSV, JSON and HTML.
-The abbreviation should be integrated into lowercase or uppercase like `xxxCSV` or `csvXXX`.

 **Word order**

 Should be `nounVerb`.
 Combining this with deliberate prop or export order keeps things very easy to read.